Creating an Assessments Integration

 POST /assessment.list

-When an Ashby customer has chosen you as the partner, from whom they would like to choose an assessment, to use in a candidate's interview plan, Ashby will call the this endpoint to list those assessments that are available for use in Ashby.
+When an Ashby customer has chosen you as the partner, from whom they would like to choose an assessment, to use in a candidate's interview plan, Ashby will call this endpoint to list those assessments that are available for use in Ashby.

 A call to /assessment.list should accept an empty request body and return a JSON-formatted list of assessment types, which include the id, name, and optional description, of each assessment type.